n3ustudio/NEUTRINO-Studio/README.md

 ## ⚠ WORKING IN PROGRESS ⚠

 This project is currently working in progress.
-Contributes are welcome.
+Contributions are welcome.
 If you have any questions or ideas, feel free to [create a new issue](https://github.com/n3ustudio/NEUTRINO-Studio/issues/new).

 ## 🌟 Features